j4sonli/synthpop/README.md

 3. Download this repository and save as an R project (in RStudio, File > New Project > Existing Directory).
 4. Once inside the desired R environment for the project (renv if you use it), install the package dependencies by running `install.packages(c("dplyr","tidyr","stringr","R.utils","tidycensus","bnlearn","foreach","doSNOW","ggplot2"))` in the R console.
+5. Optionally, to run plot_maps.R, you will need to install "gridExtra", "tmap", and "sf" as well.

 In order to use `tidycensus` to download PUMS and ACS data, you will need to US Census API key.
 To obtain one, visit https://api.census.gov/data/key_signup.html.